 It is difficult to find hotel or motel accommodation within the Eruv area or close to the Jewish community centres.
 Hotels in the Central City are a good hour’s walk from the Jewish area and therefore difficult for Shomrei Shabbat travellers.
 The best option now is to use AirBNB, Stayz etc. Private accomodation is available and for that option it is best to consult with the local shules.

 5) Sites of Interest

-For community events, pick up a copy of the Maccabean newspaper from the Kosher Providore or search the Jewish Weekly Review online.
+For community events, pick up a copy of the Maccabean newspaper from the Kosher Providore.
 Most events are advertised, and there is not a week that goes by where there isn’t some form of communal activity, presentation, or festive occasion.